-Your Cobalt boat is equipped with an AM-FM CD player and may have been accessorized to enhance its fidelity.
-For additional operating information, refer to the operator's manual.
+Your Cobalt boat is equipped with an AM-FM CD player, iPodTM/MP3 Port and may have been accessorized to enhance its fidelity.
+To operate your entertainment system, you must first supply power to the unit(s).
+Make sure the battery switch is on and the ignition switch is set on "ACC."
+For additional operating information, refer to the operator's manual for your stereo and accessories supplied to you in your owner's packet.